sisl/Contrail/docs/source/tutorial.rst

 Contrail allows users to save both generated data sets (generated_waypoints.dat) and previously used generation models (generated_model.json).

-Refer to :doc:`Waypoint File Overview ../waypoint-overview` for the structure of a waypoint file.
+Refer to Waypoint:ref:`waypoint` for the structure of a waypoint file.
-Refer to :doc:`Generation Model File Overview ../model-overview` for the structure of a generation model file.
+Refer to Model:ref:`model` for the structure of a generation model file.

 Steps to Save Waypoints and Models:
 -------------------------------------